PlaceBI-sdk/sdk/android/README.md

 An SDK key must be provided in the manifest.xml

-In order to identify your app you need to specify the api key in the manifest, <support@woorlds.com>
+In order to identify your app you need to specify the api key in the manifest.
 ```xml
     <meta-data
         android:name="com.woorlds.ApiKey"
         android:value="your-api-key" />
 ```

-If you have not received your api key yet please send us mail to <support@woorlds.com> or go to http://www.woorlds.com for the sign up process
+If you have not received your api key yet please send us mail to <info@placebi.com> or go to http://www.placebi.com for the sign up process

-## Marshmallow
+## Android 6.0 and up

-Android 6.0 Marshmallow users may need to ask the user for authorization for fine location permission,please make sure you ask for this permission as early as possible
+Android OS version 6.0 and up apps may need to ask the user for fine location permission,please make sure you ask for this permission as early as possible

 ```java
     ActivityCompat.requestPermissions(this, arrayOf(Manifest.permission.ACCESS_COARSE_LOCATION), 0);